🔍

 Role — who should Claude act as?
 "You are a senior HR advisor familiar with Saudi labor practices."
 A specific role sets the vocabulary, the standards, and the perspective.
 "Be professional" is not a role.

-Goal — the one concrete thing to produce.
+Goal — the one concrete thing to produce (this is what Lesson 1 called the Task, now sharpened and paired with a Role).
 "Draft a 3-paragraph reply declining the discount request while keeping the relationship warm."
 If your goal contains "and… and…", split it.

 Audience — who will read the output?
 A non-technical CEO and a new engineer need different documents entirely.
 This is the most-forgotten element and the #1 cause of wrong-tone output.